sjdobesh/databuf/readme.md

 ### **functions**
 Most functions are implemented with generic macros and accept multiple types.
-`name` can by either an int for the ID or a char ptr for the name.
+`name` can by either an unsigned int for the ID or a char ptr for the name.
 `value` can be an int, float, double, char, or any corresponding ptr types.
 `prim_ptr` can be any type of primative ptr, or a ptr to a ptr.
 Note that in order to  force the compiler to recognize constants, you may need to cast and explicitly show type (eg. `(char)'a'`).